 You can use the rubber points to push the color around.
 What it does is cause thicker amounts of the color to built up in sections of ink it pushes aside, while clearing it entirely from underneath the path of the tool.
 As you build up layers of the ink and push it around, you’ll end up with this sort of beach wave gentleness that is really pretty.
 Maybe I’m just being an art fanatic here but I think I’ve stumbled on to something with this.
 Try coating any paper with some Matte Gel Medium (which then becomes your surface once dry), and give this technique a try if it intrigues you.
 Just try to smear quick with your fingers and try this out before going to your art project to get the hang of it.
 I tend to scribble a little area I can smear within 2 seconds and then quickly go around the edge of the ink with my finger first, so if it dries too quick on me, I don’t have any harsh lines.
 Works great!
 The same applies when using the clay sculpture carving tools.

 Your turn to create!

 I would love you to try any of the techniques I’ve shared in my process with you today if you’re interested in them.
 I also want you to feel free to gather inspiration for this scripture in other places and create right on your page if you want.
 I’m looking forward to seeing what you all Bible art journal for this weeks challenge!
 You can find answers to most any question you may have about the Bible Art Journaling Challenge over on my Challenge page found in the top navigation.
 It also has a full archive!
-Be sure to head over to our Facebook group and/or Google+ Community, to chat about this weeks Bible Art Journaling Challenge and get started on your own page!
+Be sure to head over to our Facebook group, to chat about this weeks Bible Art Journaling Challenge and get started on your own page!

 Bible Art Journaling Supplies